nodatime/nodatime/www/unstable/userguide/trivia.md

 followed by a day lasting twenty one hours.
 While this is mostly a problem for computers, I would expect many automated systems to get thoroughly confused by a day not happening at all.
-(The counter-argument is that it's possible that few automated systems would cope with two significantly shorter days, too...)
+(The counter-argument is that it's possible that a few automated systems would cope with two significantly shorter days, too...)

-Pacific/Apia isn't the only time zone to have made this sort of transition, although it is the largest population to do so, as far as I'm aware.
+`Pacific/Apia` isn't the only time zone to have made this sort of transition, although it is the largest population to do so, as far as I'm aware.

 **Noda Time support:** fully supported!
 `DateTimeZoneProviders.Tzdb["Pacific/Apia"].AtStartOfDay(new LocalDate(2011,